-In the UK long-term care sector, Turnpenny & Hussein (2020) observe an association between turnover and job-related stress, "resulting from heavy workloads, time pressures, inflexibility of schedules and tasks, role conflict and ambiguity", while noting that job autonomy, task flexibility and organisational practices allowing staff to "perform what they consider meaningful and relational aspects of the job" have been associated with reduced intention to quit.
-Such findings are reflected in the OECD's (2020) observations that, among care workers, high caseloads and limited time with patients are generating feelings of "frustration and overload", while increasing standardisation and administrative burden have led to the feeling of "a lack of control", even while workers report insufficient opportunities to use their professional skills and knowledge.
-The COVID-19 pandemic has only amplified high-pressured conditions and cases of staff shortage in the sector (Eurofound, 2021), with increases in caregiver workload reported in all nine countries surveyed in a project by the Friedrich-Ebert-Stiftung (Pelling, 2021).
+staff shortage in the sector (Eurofound, 2021)66, with increases in caregiver workload reported in all nine countries67 surveyed in a project by the Friedrich-Ebert-Stiftung68 (Pelling, 2021).
 In view of these problems, trade unions in Portugal, Spain and Germany have been campaigning for improved enforcement of legislation on the levels of appropriately qualified staff (patient-staff ratios) in care facilities, or for new regulation to strengthen these where necessary (Pelling, 2021).

 Many industrial cleaning jobs have also been characterised by higher than average levels of work intensity and lower than average levels of autonomy, which can risk workers accumulating high levels of unresolved strain, potentially leading to "unhealthy stress levels and consequently a range of stress-related illnesses" (Eurofound, 2014).

-Larsen et al. (2019) have observed that widespread use of performance-related pay systems in Denmark has led to a significant increase in work intensity, citing research from 2018, while Keune and Pedaci (2019) note that performance standards in industrial cleaning have intensified in most European countries.
+Larsen et al. (2019) have observed that widespread use of performance-related pay systems in Denmark has led to a significant increase in work intensity, citing research from 201869, while Keune and Pedaci (2019) note that performance standards in industrial cleaning have intensified in most European countries.

 Anticipating these developments, Kirov and Ramioul's 2014 study describes how cleaning industry efforts to boost productivity, commonly labelled as "professionalisation", have in some cases (at one major Belgian employer, for example) led to the use of standardised calculations and detailed work method prescriptions (e.g., the number of square metres to be cleaned in different kinds of spaces), and fragmentation of tasks, with strict timeframes for each operation ("taylorism").
-In the context of increasingly tough competition and contract negotiations, this has intensified cleaning work and resulted in demotivating factors such as "less interesting work" and less of a team-oriented and organisational focus for supervisors.
-The study contrasts this approach with the professionalisation process at a subsidiary company in Norway, which also
+In the context of increasingly tough competition and contract negotiations, this has intensified cleaning work and resulted in demotivating factors such as "less interesting work" and less of a teamoriented and organisational focus for supervisors.
+The study contrasts this approach with the professionalisation process at a subsidiary company in Norway70, which also made use of new technology and changes in cleaning methods, but instead adopted "advanced forms of teamwork and employee involvement schemes", increasing the variation of tasks and assignments and allowing team leaders the autonomy to distribute these among employees.
+The authors observe that this strategy resulted in more interesting work and learning opportunities, along with the recognition that cleaning requires a specific set of skills and that investments in training are justified.
+Further outcomes of these practices were said to be increases in the status of the job and in wages.
+We might judge, given evidence elsewhere in this review, that this rendered such work more attractive to prospective and current employees.